 Alison is a scenographer working in theatre, dance, installation, and site specific environments.
-She aims to use scenography to form deep connections between people, place, and story, and to give the audience agency.
-Her work includes a mix of text based, devised, and self-led projects.
+She uses scenography to form deep connections between people, place, and story, and to give the audience agency within the work and beyond.
+Her work includes a mix of text based, devised, and self-led projects, with a focus on landscape and environment.

-She is currently a recipient of an Arts Council England Developing Creative Practice Award, through which she is exploring Participatory Scenography- a design-led practice that aims to deepen connections with audiences and communities through socially engaged co-building of scenographic adventures in public places.
+Since winning an ACE Developing Creative Practice award she has been exploring Participatory Scenography- a design-led practice that aims to deepen connections with audiences and communities through socially engaged co-building of scenographic adventures in public places.

-Alison trained at the Royal Academy of Dramatic Art and is represented by The Designer’s Formation.
-She is a resident at Pervasive Media Studio and Associate Artist at the Marlowe Theatre, Canterbury.
+Alison trained as a designer at the Royal Academy of Dramatic Art.
+She is a resident at Pervasive Media Studio where she is collaborating with technologists to explore new ways of meeting and engaging audiences locally and internationally.
 She is also co-founder of Bread & Goose, a theatre company who make site based and touring performances and installations.
+Alison is Associate Lecturer in Scenography at Central St Martins and regularly teaches at Rose Bruford College.

 The Curtain was a community project inspired by the themes of communication and being an outsider.
 We devised the work with local people who had experience of arriving in the UK from somewhere else and spoke languages other than English, or who had experienced stroke and related challenges in communicating.